homebysix/repo-lasso/README.md

             "github_org": "example_org"
         }

+> [!NOTE]
-**NOTE**: You don't need to be an administrator in the GitHub organization, or even a maintainer.
+> You don't need to be an administrator in the GitHub organization, or even a maintainer.
 Repo Lasso will create a fork of your own that will be used as the basis for pull requests.

 ## Define your goal